bostoncleek/ROS-Turtlebot-Navigation/Homework2_Answers.md

 DY = 0

 ## 3) Waypoint Following
-After 1 cycle the robot is dy: 5cm and dx: 2cm from the start.
+After 1 cycle using frac_vel = 0.5 the robot is y error: 0.12m and x error: 0.10m from the start and the total distance traveled if 5.23m.